tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 One way of storing and working with real numbers is to use the fixed-point number representation.
 A fixed-point number is basically an integer that is scaled by an implicit factor.
-So if the implicit scaling factor was :math:`1/10` and the explicit integer stored on the computer was :math:`127` then the real number represented would be :math:`12.7`.
+So if the implicit scaling factor was :math:`1/10` and the explicit integer was :math:`127` then the real number represented would be :math:`12.7`.

 The fixed-point number representation has the disadvantage that the range of numbers that can be represented is relatively small.
 Consider an unsigned 8-bit